cap-js/docs/tools/cds-editors.md

 ##### Visualize CDS file dependencies

-Use the command from the context menu on a folder or CDS file, or from within the popup when hovering over an _import_ path at the end of an _using_ statement.
+Use the command from the context menu on a folder or CDS file, or from within the popup when hovering over an _import_ path at the end of a _using_ statement.

 A selection popup appears to choose one of three modes: